A-blah/Buff/README.md

 Validation of business using Clearbit (fetches business details based on domain & tax info) Business Address verification .
 Once the verification process is completed , then only the employer can register for hiring.
+A location field is given for employer to insert the location of work .
+This location will be shown in google map by using © OpenStreetMap contributors

 Posting Job
 Employers can post job vacancies.
-Job postings include job title, description,  live location,duration. obs are stored in a database and displayed for workers to view.
+Job postings include job title, description,  live location,duration. datas are stored in a database and displayed for workers to view.
 After registering  the employer will be directed to page where qr code of admin is present for payment

 WORKER DASHBOARD